hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/bhakti-yoga/115_the_method_and_the_means.md

 do so grows stronger in us.
 "By practice, O son of Kunti, and by non-attachment is it attained", says Shri Krishna in the Gita.
 And then as to sacrificial work, it is understood that the five great sacrificed (To gods, sages, manes, guests, and all creatures.)
-(Panchamahâyajna) have to be performed as usual.
+(Panchamahāyajna) have to be performed as usual.

 Purity is absolutely the basic work, the bed-rock upon which the whole